mkatsoho/learning-coq/README.md

 ## what is coq

 Coq is an interactive theorem prover.
 In another word, you may believe it is a kind of language to prove theorem.
+I learn it due to function programming.

 https://en.wikipedia.org/wiki/Coq